-- (a) If, in the course of an investigation, it becomes known, or it is suspected, that an act of unlawful interference was involved, the Investigator-in-charge shall immediately initiate action to ensure that the aviation security authorities of the State(s) concerned are so informed. - (b) If the Investigator-in-charge finds evidence or suspects that the accident or incident was a result of a criminal act, he shall refer the matter to the competent and relevant judicial authorities of the State(s) concerned with a view to the institution of necessary legal proceedings.
+- (a) If, in the course of an investigation, it becomes known, or it is suspected, that an act of unlawful interference was involved, the Investigator-in-charge shall immediately initiate action to ensure that the aviation security authorities of the State(s) concerned are so informed. - (b) OTSB recognizes the need for coordination between the IIC and the judicial authorities. - (c) If the Investigator-in-charge finds evidence or suspects that the accident or incident was a result of a criminal act, he shall refer the matter to the competent and relevant judicial authorities of the State(s) concerned with a view to the institution of necessary legal proceedings.